Kane has 6th career hat trick, Oilers beat Kraken 6-4 - WTOP News

 SUNRISE, Fla.
 (AP) — Sam Reinhart scored two of Florida’s four third-period goals and the Panthers rallied to beat New Jersey.

-Aleksander Barkov and Matthew Tkachuk also scored and Sergei Bobrovsky made 32 saves.
+Aleksander Barkov had a goal and an assist to tie former teammate Jonathan Huberdeau for the franchise career points lead with 613.
+Matthew Tkachuk also scored and Sergei Bobrovsky made 33 saves.
 Carter Verhaege and Brandon Montour each had two assists as the Panthers kept pace in the Eastern Conference wild-card race, extending their points streak to six at 5-0-1.

 AVALANCHE 5, RED WINGS 1